A contemplative and creative retreat with dharma teacher Kate Johnson. Qi Gong offered by Tagan Swao.

 This retreat will only accept 12 guests in total.
 In order to keep retreat fees as low as possible, guests will be responsible for providing and preparing their own food (there are 3 kitchens), as well as bringing their own sheets, pillowcases and towels (blankets and pillows will be provided).
 Yogi jobs will also be allocated so that the Guesthouse is left clean and tidy at the end of the retreat.

 Rooms and apartments in the Guesthouse will be shared between 2-4 people and will be offered on a first come, first served basis.
-If you have mobility restrictions, please notify us so we can accommodate you accordingly.* We will also accept up to 3 campers who will have full access to a kitchen and bathroom.
-(Camping is a great way to have more privacy!)
-Campers will need to bring their own tents.
+If you have mobility restrictions, please notify us so we can accommodate you accordingly.* There is a $40 discount for those willing to sleep in your own tent.
+Tent guests will have full access to a kitchen and bathroom.

 *Please note: There is very limited wheelchair access at Red Hill Guest House, with only one apartment with a ramp.
 However, the showers and meditation studio are not wheelchair accessible.

-RETREAT FEES: Bringing my own tent $120 / Bed in guesthouse: $160.
+RETREAT FEES: Private tent $120 / Bed in guesthouse: $160.
 Fees listed are per person and are for both nights of the retreat (not per night).

 GETTING THERE AND BACK: We will be coordinating ride-sharing to and from New York and Philadelphia.
 Please let us know if you are in need of a ride, or if you intend to drive and are able to take additional passengers.
 There are also bus services to Scranton, PA which is 1 hour from the Guesthouse, so we can also coordinate pick-ups from there.
 Communicate your needs and we will do our best to take care of everyone!